Insights

 You become a shareholder where the company issues shares to you or where there is a transfer of shares from an existing shareholder in the company.

-As a shareholder, you generally have the right to attend shareholder meetings and vote on certain issues (depending on the nature of the shares held by you and assuming that you have voting rights).
+As a shareholder, you generally have the right to attend shareholder meetings and to vote on certain issues (depending on the nature of the shares held by you and assuming that you have voting rights).

 Unless there is agreement otherwise, shareholder decisions often include the following: